Sites beyond Auschwitz-Birkenau

 Most of the Jews who died at Auschwitz were gassed upon arrival, never having spent time inside a camp.
 The journey of Jews from the camp to the gas chambers was a minor part of the history of the Auschwitz complex, and is misleading as a guide to the Holocaust or to mass killing generally.

 Timothy Snyder (Bloodlands, 2010)

-As the matter of the fact that the Brzezinka village was demolished and turned to an empty field, the Alte Judenrampe had a distance panorama over the ‘Main gate’ back in 1942-1944.
-The memorial site includes a number of plates with the revealed camp drawings, once depicted this tragic panorama with the “Gate of Death” in its pre-1943 state, still without the constructive expansion.
-Two marble plates honor the memory of 70 000 of French Jews, victims of the Holocaust, including 11 000 children.
-At the days of the Birkenau camp, this ramp was at a stone’s throw from the main railway line, connecting the city of Oswiecim with the Poland railroad to the South.
-The transport junction with a number of lines actually was titled as the ‘Bahnhof West’ (Western railway station) and was within touching distance from the Krakow-Vienna line to the West-South.
+As a matter of fact that the Brzezinka village was demolished and turned into an empty field, and the Alte Judenrampe had a distance panorama over the ‘Main gate’ back in 1942-1944.
+The memorial site includes a number of plates with the revealed camp drawings, once depicted this tragic panorama with the “Gate of Death” in its pre-1943 state, still without constructive expansion.
+Two marble plates honor the memory of 70 000 French Jews, victims of the Holocaust, including 11 000 children.
+In the days of the Birkenau camp, this ramp was a stone’s throw from the main railway line, connecting the city of Oswiecim with the Poland railroad to the South.
+The transport junction with a number of lines actually was titled the ‘Bahnhof West’ (Western railway station) and was within touching distance from the Krakow-Vienna line to the West-South.
 Jews from both Krakow and Vienna were among the victims of the Birkenau complex.

 Although Auschwitz was isolated in an area of swamp, rivers and birchwoods, the site had good access to rail communications.
 This was one of the reasons why the chemical conglomerate IG Farben became interested in establishing a factory there for the production of buna, or synthetic rubber.